 The iRig HD feels heavier and better built compared to the original iRig.
 The quality is far superior in essentially every way.
 What I like about this design is that the actual unit doesn’t connect directly into the iOS device like the Line 6 Mobile In.
 Having a short lead to connect to the iRig gives you more flexibility when you use your device.
 It also means you’re less likely to damage the unit.

 If you want a quick and easy way to connect your guitar to your iOS device, then the iRig HD is a great option at a good price.
-The quality is far superior than the original iRig which means it is much more useful.
-The fact that you can use it with pretty much any app means you are free to use your guitar with your iOS device now and in the future as more apps are created.
+The quality is far superior to the original iRig which means it is much more useful.
+The fact that you can use it with pretty much any app means you are free to use your guitar with your iOS device now and in the future, as more apps are created.
 I recommend the iRig HD if you regularly use an iPad or iPhone because there are so many good quality apps available that work well with the iRig.
-The only time I would suggest getting a different type of device (mentioned later) is if you need flexibility to connect a microphone or MIDI device as well.
+The only time I would suggest getting a different type of device (mentioned later) is if you need the flexibility to connect a microphone or MIDI device as well.
 Keep in mind the iRig also allows level line input from other instruments such as keyboards so it’s not just for guitar.